 Parties have been thin on the ground this year.
 Some of us have enjoyed the solitude.
-Most of us are now just dying to get out and get lost in the clamour of a crowd of revellers.
+Most of us are now just dying to get out and get lost in the clamor of a crowd of revelers.
 If you feel this, we got you.
-Let’s talk the best places to watch Mardi Gras Parades in New Orleans in 2021!
+Let’s talk about the best places to watch Mardi Gras Parades in New Orleans in 2022!
 It is just around the corner after all.

 You could ‘Mardi Gras’ like a local with our pro-tips!

 When does Mardi Gras take place?

 The Carnival always takes place the day before Ash Wednesday.
 So, the next parade day will be February 16th, 2022.
 It is known as Fat Tuesday in New Orleans.
 But what few people know is that this is what Mardi Gras actually means!
 Fat Tuesday, or Shrove Tuesday to you and me, signifies the last day of eating delicious fatty and sugary treats before lent.

 As an originally European religious festival, there are not many places in America that mark the occasion.
 This is why New Orleans is the place to watch it all godown.
 With its French influences and generally jazzy atmosphere, you are sure to be shown a wild time.
 It could actually be the best Mardi Gras parade in the world.
 And boy do they put on a show!
 This is a festival that marks a celebration of life.
 All before religious folks give up sweets and treats, to abstain or fast during lent.